Services firms most upbeat in a year - CBI

-LONDON British services firms' confidence rose to the highest level in a year in May and they forecast a pick-up in business in the next three months, a survey showed on Sunday.
+LONDON Services firms' confidence rose to the highest level in a year in May and they forecast a pick-up in business in the next three months, a survey showed on Sunday.

 That would pull Britain out of its second recession since the 2007-2008 financial crisis.